manpagez: man (manual) pages & more

 the HTML format, each is a separate page, linked from the index page.

-tion, are concatenated, for ease of searching.
-The sections are as fol-
+searching.
+The sections are as follows:

 pcre this document